dotnetjunkie/blog/content/posts/ambient-composition-model.md

 ## Applying the Ambient Composition Model to a DbContext

-Instead of supplying a `ShoppingBasketDbContext` to the constructor of `ShoppingBasketRepository`, you can supply an `IShoppingBasketContextProvider`—much like ASP.NET Core’s `IHttpContextAccessor`—that allows the repository to retrieve the correct DbContext.
-The provider’s implementation would be responsible for ensuring that the same `DbContext` is returned for every call within the same request—but a new one for another request.
+Instead of supplying a `ShoppingBasketDbContext` to the constructor of `ShoppingBasketRepository`, you can supply an `IShoppingBasketContextProvider`---much like ASP.NET Core’s `IHttpContextAccessor`---that allows the repository to retrieve the correct DbContext.
+The provider’s implementation would be responsible for ensuring that the same `DbContext` is returned for every call within the same request---but a new one for another request.
 This changes `ShoppingBasketRepository` to the following:

 {{< highlightEx csharp >}}
 public class ShoppingBasketRepository : IShoppingBasketRepository